- Ricardo Soares

 With all that’s going on in the world and how quickly many workplaces are evolving, it’s no surprise that company events have quietly disappeared in many organizations.

-While it’s easy enough to understand why company events aren’t happening—difficulties combining hybrid and remote teams across time zones and barriers to meeting in-person, among others—today our focus is on how these get-togethers and special occasions can have a direct and positive impact on employee mental wellbeing.
+While it’s easy enough to understand why company events aren’t happening—difficulties combining hybrid and remote teams across time zones and barriers to meeting in-person, among others—today our focus is on how these get-togethers and special occasions can have a direct and positive impact on employee and workplace mental wellbeing.
 We’ll also share our best tips on planning a successful event where employees can truly connect.

 The role of events in connection and company culture